mirego/ekiden/README.md

 3. Download [the runner](https://github.com/actions/runner/releases)
    - Make sure to download the ARM64 version, otherwise everything will run through Rosetta
 4. Enable remote access (SSH)
-5. Set the hostname for the SSH communication
+5. Set the hostname for the SSH communication to `githubrunnervm`
 6. Add the public key to the allowed list
+   - From the host machine, you can run `ssh-copy-id runner@githubrunnervm.local` to copy the public key to the guest
 7. Enable passwordless `sudo`
 8. Disable sleep/screensaver
 9. Install Homebrew